DAY 2: Anxiety Series

 May 18, 2017

-We all had horror stories of friends who timed when they could cry during the day, and friends that stayed up until 4:00 in the morning to finish homework.
+We all had stories of friends who timed when they could cry during the day, and friends that stayed up until 4:00 in the morning to finish homework.
 We all knew how bad the anxiety was when it came to doing well in school and getting into college.

-We saw it all first hand, as many of you have.
+We saw it all first hand as many of you have.

-Within this series, we hope to promote awareness of an overwhelmingly large issue and give hope for a brighter future.
+With these stories, we hope to promote awareness of an overwhelmingly large issue and give hope for a brighter future.